rust-lang/rust/text/0000-language-semver.md

 of Rust "as it was" during version `X.Y`.
-RFCs that propose opt-in changes should discuss how the older behavior can be supported in the compiler, but this is expected to be straightforward: if supporting older behavior is hard to do, it may indicate that the opt-in change is too complex and should not be accepted.
+RFCs that propose opt-in changes should discuss how the older behavior can be supported in the compiler, but this is expected to be straightforward: if supporting older behavior is hard to do, this may be an indication that the opt-in change is too complex and should not be accepted.

 Note that the supplied version may affect the parser configuration used when parsing the initial crate, since it can affect the keywords